-All in one digital platform from Websites to City promotions
+All in one digital platform website to city promotions

 Kottayam is a town located in central Kerala, conjointly referred to as"AksharaNagari" or "Land of Letters".
 Kottayam is culturally wealthy, naturally fascinating and is encircled by Vembanad lake on the west and majestic western ghats on the east.
 The key attractions of this town are intensive rubber plantations, lush paddy fields, broad backwater stretches and many more.
 100% literacy is the main attraction of Kottayam.
 It is an important trading center for commercial crops and spices.
 Major print media publications of Kerala such asMalayalaManorama, Deepika and Mangalam are headquartered in this town.
 There are many schools, colleges and other institutions that are established in and around the town by various missionaries during the British period.
 In South India, English education started from the old seminary of Kottayam and in 1840 first college in the entire State that is CMS College started here at Kottayam.

 Kottayam is an ideal destination in God's Own Country to enjoy holidays with our family and friends.
 The major places to visit in Kottayam are ThirunakkaraMahadev Temple, Kottathavalam, Kumarakom Bird Sanctuary, Island of Pathiramanal, Nadukani and others.
 The city is also a gateway to the pilgrim centers of Sabarimala, Ettumanoor, Mannanam, Erumeli, Manarcaud, Bharananganam to name a few.
 With great pride, folks of Kottayam can say that the former president of India Sri K R Narayanan hails from this district.